This post may contain affiliate links. Please read my disclosure and privacy policy.

 Step 3:

 Finish it off by adding lemon juice and fresh cilantro, which will wilt quickly as you stir the hot soup.
-These finishing touches make this soup taste like it came from a restaurant.
-If you’re not a fan of cilantro, you can swap fresh parsley instead.
+These finishing touches make this soup taste like it was made in a restaurant.
+If you’re not a fan of cilantro, you can substitute fresh parsley.

 coconut milk stirred in a can and added to detox soup.

 Leftovers can be stored in an airtight container in the refrigerator for up to 5 days.
-To reheat, warm a portion in a small saucepan over medium heat on the stove.
+To reheat, warm a portion in a small saucepan over medium heat.
 Stir often for about 5 minutes, or until the soup is heated through.

 Alternatively, you can microwave it for 60 seconds, stir well, and then use 30-second intervals until it reaches the desired temperature again.